Skip to content

 • Contact Insurance Provider - Inform your insurance company and provide them with all the relevant details; they can guide you on their policies regarding written-off vehicles and assist you in determining the next steps.

-• Seek Professional Advice - If you were intentionally misled or provided false information, consult with legal professional who specialises in consumer rights or automotive law to understand your rights and potential recourse.
+• Seek Professional Advice - If you were intentionally misled or provided false information, consult with a legal professional who specialises in consumer rights or automotive law to understand your rights and potential recourse.

 Should You Purchase a Written Off Vehicle?